Followers

 Forts of Futility?

-It is axiomatic that forts are built to fall.
-A determined and sometimes lucky attacker will always win out despite the earth, stone, wood, mortar, and sweat invested.
+It is an axiom that forts are built to fall.
+A determined and sometimes lucky attacker will always prevail despite the earth, stone, wood, mortar, and sweat invested.
 The forts of the north were no exception.
-Despite strategic positioning, excellent defensive terrain, and expansive terrain for an attacker to control, they all fell.
+Despite their strategic positioning, excellent defensive terrain, and expansive land for an attacker to control, they all fell.
 But does that mean they were a failure?
 Like minefields, forts are not meant to stop an enemy but to dictate his actions by channeling his forces, slowing his advance, and forcing a reckoning.
-And despite their flaws, the forts of the north, across decades of wars and strife, were places to be reckoned with.
+And despite their flaws, the forts of the north, over decades of wars and strife, served as places to be reckoned with.

 Guns of Ticonderoga

-I will close by recommending anyone interested in the fascinating history of the region visit these locales.
+I recommend that anyone interested in the fascinating history of the region visit these locales.
 They are surrounded by some of the most breathtaking scenery in the United States.
-Today, the mountains and waterways are home to pleasant villages, picturesque farms, and plenty of activities to enjoy while pondering the bravery and sacrifice of the early Americans, both native and colonists.
+Today, the mountains and waterways are home to charming villages, picturesque farms, and numerous activities to enjoy while pondering the bravery and sacrifice of early Americans, both Native Americans and colonists.